ellipsis/ellipsis/docs/hooks.md

 ##### pkg.status
 This hook should echo information about the installation status of your package.
 The hook is only used for informing the user.

+##### pkg.reinstall
+The `pkg.reinstall` hook lets you run custom reinstall steps.
+The hook is run when the reinstall command is called.

+By default the the unlink and uninstall hook is called followed by the install and link hook.
+The package will not be cloned from version control again.

 #### Examples
 Here's a more complete example (from